-Watch out for too-good-to-be-true promises.
+Watch out for crazy promises.
 Scam companies will sometimes promise to get your loans forgiven or help you pay them off faster.
-Be wary of these promises.
+If it sounds too good to be true, it probably is.
 The federal government does offer forgiveness programs, but those take decades.

 Don’t give anyone money.
-Your loan servicer will be looking for your monthly payment—and you may owe some fees if you’re late.
-But the fraudulent companies will want you to pay them regularly to do things for you that you could do yourself—like consolidate your loans.
+Your loan servicer will want your monthly payment—and you may owe some fees if you’re late.
+But a fraudulent company will ask you to pay them to do things that you could do yourself—like consolidate your loans.

 Don’t sign over power of attorney.
 Fraudulent companies will sometimes ask for an outsize amount of control over your loans—such as asking for power of attorney, or your Federal Student Aid ID.
-Don’t give up sensitive information.
+Do not give up sensitive information.

 If you’ve received a piece of mail from EdFinancial, they may be your loan servicer.
 Check with NSDLS, the federal government, or EdFinancial directly to be sure.

 Got student loans?
 Find out if you're Refi Ready.

 Earnest empowers people with the financial captial they need to live better lives.